 The issue of consent is frequently the central issue in a trial.
 A person cannot have been taken to consent where that person is asleep or unconscious or where that person is so affected by alcohol or another drug as to be incapable of consenting.
 Nor can a person be taken to have consented in a situation where the person is mistaken about the identity of the other person involved.

 Often an accused person in a trial involving sexual penetration without consent will defend the charge on the basis that they had an honest and reasonable but mistaken belief that the victim consented.
 Of course it is impossible to look inside an accused’s person’s mind at the time of the incident.
 The jury, in these circumstances will often need to look at what can be inferred from the surrounding circumstances such as the prior relationship between the parties (if there was one) or the way that the accused or the victim behaved prior to the sexual penetration taking place.

-Once the accused in a trial has raised a defence that he had an honest and reasonable but mistaken belief that the complainant did consent, the onus of proof is placed on the prosecution to prove beyond reasonable doubt that the accused did not have an honest and reasonable but mistaken belief.
+Once the accused in a trial has raised a defence that they had an honest and reasonable but mistaken belief that the complainant did consent, the onus of proof is placed on the prosecution to prove beyond reasonable doubt that the accused did not have an honest and reasonable but mistaken belief.